Ever notice how the people you love most can also drain you the fastest?

 Time boundaries ensure your schedule is respected and that you don't overcommit.

-Example: Let's say your manager asks you to take on extra tasks at the end of your workday.
-A time boundary might be, "I'd be happy to help, but I need advanced notice for extra tasks so I can plan my workday accordingly.
+Example: Your manager asks you to take on an extra task, but it is the end of your workday.
+In this case, a good time boundary might be, "I'd be happy to help, but I need advanced notice for extra tasks so I can plan my workday accordingly.
 Let's plan this for tomorrow."

 Suggestion: Reflect on areas where your time feels stretched too thin.
 What minor adjustments could make your day feel more balanced?